 felt and vinyl conversation hearts

-Ready to get started?
-Gather the tools and materials you need from our list here, then follow the four instructions right below.
-You will find our template and SVG file at the end of the post, which includes six different messages: Hello, All Mine, Wink Wink, Too Cute, Virtual Hugs, and XOXO.
-Happy crafting!
+Ready to get crafting?
+Gather your tools and materials from our handy list below, then dive into the four easy steps that follow.
+You'll find our template and SVG file at the end of the post, featuring six adorable messages: Hello, All Mine, Wink Wink, Too Cute, Virtual Hugs, and XOXO.

 This content uses links from which we may earn a commission.
 Disclosure.